Emergence of Krylov complexity through quantum walks: An exploration of the quantum origins of complexity: Comparison with the complexity of random unitary circuits

 \section{Comparison with the complexity of random unitary circuits}

-The example of the hypercube offers an opportunity to compare our results regarding Krylov complexity with previously derived results for the circuit complexity resulting from a classical random walk, as presented in \cite{Gautason:2025ryg}.
+The example of the hypercube offers an opportunity to compare our results regarding Krylov complexity with previously derived results for the circuit complexity arising from a classical random walk, as presented in \cite{Gautason:2025ryg}.
 There, the authors use a prescription for the computation of complexity by studying discrete subgroups of the unitary group, first given in \cite{Lin:2018cbk}.
 Such discretizations reduce the geometry of the space of unitaries to that of a Cayley graph, an example of which is the hypercube itself.
 Therefore, a trajectory on the graph is nothing but a discretized version of a continuous trajectory in the space of unitaries.
 Implementing a classical random walk allows one to efficiently explore the aspects of this discrete geometry, but more importantly it provides a clear picture of this process in terms of a quantum circuit built out of a string of unitaries chosen at each time step of the walk.

+More concretely, this picture arises by considering the implementation of two-qubit gates acting on all qubits at every time step of the circuit.
+A graph can then be used to visualize this process, wherein every vertex at a given distance from the origin represents one possible combination of such pairings between qubits.
+If one wishes to study a random circuit (meaning at every time step the gates are chosen randomly), this is equivalent to a random walk on the associated graph.
+The depth of the random circuit can be thus identified with the expected distance of the walker from its initial position.
+Note that the randomness is externally imposed rather than inherent, which is a point we will return to.

 While this framework provides a concrete manifestation of the use of classical random walks to study circuit complexity, the core idea goes back to the early works on the topic \cite{Susskind:2014jwa,Brown:2016wib,Brown:2015bva,Brown:2015lvg,Lin:2018cbk,Susskind:2018pmk}, which use the concept of a classical random walk in the space of unitaries as a conceptual vehicle leading to the characterization of qualitative features of complexity in holographic systems.
 A lot of the assumptions therein rest on the features of the Hayden-Preskill circuit \cite{Hayden:2007cs}.
 We will progressively address each one of these issues below.